RocketSience/FingerprintDoorbell/README.md

 * Clone this GitHub repo and open the project workspace in VS Code (you can do this in one step from within VS Code)
 * Open the PlatformIO extension from the left sided toolbar and from the "Project Tasks" tree choose
   * esp32doit-devkit-v1 -> General -> Build (creates firmware.bin)
-  * esp32doit-devkit-v1 -> Platform -> Build Filesystem Image (creates spiffs.bin containing HTML and CSS files)
+  * esp32doit-devkit-v1 -> Platform -> Build Filesystem Image (creates littlefs.bin containing HTML and CSS files)
 * if the build finishes successfully you can start uploading to your ESP32 by using the following tasks
   * esp32doit-devkit-v1 -> General -> Upload
   * esp32doit-devkit-v1 -> Platform -> Upload Filesystem Image